kneskoromny/RegexValidationTestApp/README.md

 * Phone - numbers only (11 numbers)
 * Mail - standard requirements

-Combine is used to monitor the change of 3 Boolean values The layout is done by code
+Combine is used to monitor the change of 3 Boolean values.
+The layout is done by code.
-The generating logic of UI components has been moved to the factory
+The generating logic of UI components has been moved to the factory.

 ===================================================================